 With the ‘Sustaining Peace’ agenda, the UN Secretary-General has placed conflict prevention at the top of the agenda.
-The agenda reflects the recognition that conflict is fueled by a variety of overlapping factors, including climate change – a systemic complexity that is acknowledged by the international community.
-To this end, the United Nations is taking steps towards a long-term approach to sustaining peace; ensuring that climate security concerns are taken into account and mainstreamed across its analysis and peace-building progamming.
+The agenda reflects the recognition that conflict is fueled by a variety of overlapping factors, including climate change, and the acknowledgment of the international community of this systemic complexity.
+To this end, the United Nations is taking steps towards a long-term approach to sustaining peace; ensuring that climate security concerns are taken into account and mainstreamed across its analysis and programming for peace-building.

 Upon successful completion of this programme, participants will gain a first understanding of:

 This course is delivered entirely online, in partnership with the think tank adelphi and offers the opportunity to engage in a dynamic learning experience by combining learner-centered design principles, through live webinar sessions, led by subject experts.
 The course will utilize carefully chosen publications and real cases from different UN settings via stimulating presentations, participatory discussions and small-group exercises.
 Experts will share experiences and good practices from a practitioner perspective.
 The course will also use different interactive virtual tools for which no previous knowledge is needed.